nlspt/nlb-nas-corporate/media/collections-research/_posts/2016-06-12-orchard-theatre.md

 In 1997, Cathay upped the ante by launching Cineleisure on the site of the old Orchard Theatre.
 The new nine-storey $160 million entertainment centre consisted of a six-screen multiplex, retail outlets, a food court, a night entertainment spot, an indoor amusement theme park and a themed restaurant.[[3\]](http://www.nas.gov.sg/blogs/offtherecord/orchard-theatre/#_ftn4)

-*This is a series of [posts](http://www.nas.gov.sg/blogs/offtherecord/tag/irememberorchard/)on Orchard Road, part of the NAS’ exhibition irememberOrchard, which was on display at library@Orchard from 23 October 2014 to 26 April 2015*

 ### REFERENCES

 [[1\]](http://www.nas.gov.sg/blogs/offtherecord/orchard-theatre/#_ftnref2) King cables ‘sincere condolences’, The Straits Times, 22 June 1964, Page 1